My Quiet Kitchen

 Substitutions and FAQs

-Can I make it without nuts?
+Can I make banana bread without nuts?

 Absolutely.
 The recipe uses a small amount of almond butter for added richness and moisture, but you can also use sunflower seed butter or tahini.
 And instead of walnuts on top you can add chocolate chips, raw pumpkin seeds, or slices of banana.